Skip to main content

 If you are eligible for VA educational benefits like the Chapter 33 Post 9/11 GI Bill or the Cal Veteran College Fee waiver, the UC San Diego Veterans Affairs Office (VAO) can help you utilize them.
 Please send a PDF copy of your eligibility document(s) to the UC San Diego Veterans Affairs Office at vao@ucsd.edu, or call (858) 534-0077 with any questions about using benefits at UC San Diego.
 You can contact the VA to inquire about your eligibility for educational benefits – UC San Diego does not determine VA benefits eligibility.

-You must file your FAFSA or CA Dream Act Application by May 2 to be eligible for Work-Study, UC grants, or new Cal Grant awards.
+You must file your FAFSA or CA Dream Act Application by March 3, 2025 and include UC San Diego’s school code (001317) to be eligible for Work-Study, UC grants, Middle Class Scholarships, or new Cal Grant awards.

 How UC San Diego Determines Financial Aid Awards